cesar-rgon/desktop-app-installer/README.md

 │   ├── commonVariables.sh
 │   ├── menuFunctions.sh
 │   └── *
-├── config-apps             It contains subscripts to setup applications after install │   ├── template-config.sh
+├── config-apps             It contains subscripts to setup applications after installation │   ├── template-config.sh
 │   └── *
-├── etc                     It contains application list and miscelanea files used by config subscripts │   ├── applicationList
+├── etc                     It contains application list and miscellaneous files used by config subscripts │   ├── applicationList
 │   └── *
-├── eula                    It contains files who set parameters to skip questions during installation's proccess │   ├── template-eula
+├── eula                    It contains files who set parameters to skip questions during installation's process │   ├── template-eula
 │   └── *
 ├── icons                   It contains sets of application icons used by subscripts